-High blood cholesterol is strongly linked with heart disease.
-Cholesterol in the blood often ends up lining the artery walls with hard fatty deposits.
+- High blood cholesterol is a real problem after menopause because it is strongly linked with heart disease.
+A diet high in saturated fat raises blood cholesterol.
+This cholesterol ends up lining the artery walls with hard fatty deposits.
 These deposits make the arteries narrower so blood pressure becomes greater.
-These narrower arteries also make it easier for blood clots to get stuck, causing a heart attack or a stroke.
+These narrower arteries also make it easier for blood clots to get stuck, causing a heart attack or a stroke. - Women usually have their first heart attack at an older age than men.
+Therefore, their chances of surviving are poorer than men's.